-Looking forward, the portfolio manager feels the Fund is defensively positioned.
-The Fund is overweight consumer staples, where MFS favours the brand-name strength, global distribution networks, strong balance sheets and the ability to adapt to the digital environment across a number of consumer product, food, and alcoholic beverage and tobacco companies.
-The Fund is overweight information technology, in which it strategically owns companies that are dominant players in industry niches, with competitive advantages that the portfolio manager believes are supported by intellectual property, and that play critical roles in long-duration industrial supply chains.
-Additionally, the Fund is overweight industrials, owning a number of differentiated and high-return businesses is this sector.
+Looking beyond technology, the portfolio remains conservatively positioned.
+The Fund is overweight consumer staples.
+MFS favors the brand name strength, global distribution networks, fortress balance sheets and the ability to adapt to the digital environment across a number of consumer product, food and alcoholic beverage companies.
+The Fund is overweight information technology, owning computer software, systems and semiconductor companies that are dominant players in industry niches, with competitive advantages that MFS believes are supported by intellectual property and that play critical roles in long duration industrial supply chains.
+The Fund is overweight industrials and owns a number of differentiated, high-return businesses.

-The Fund’s most significant underweight is in financials, as the portfolio manager continues to avoid European banks with complicated business models and over-levered balance sheets.
-The Fund has avoided most energy companies, which the portfolio manager believes may produce sub-par rates of returns over the long term, based on their capital expenditure requirements and commodity-oriented markets.
-The Fund is underweight consumer discretionary and continues to avoid utilities, which the portfolio manager views as highly regulated, lower-return businesses that are less attractive relative to opportunities in other sectors.
+The Fund’s most significant underweight is to financials, as MFS continues to avoid European and Japanese banks with complicated business models and over-levered balance sheets.
+MFS has avoided most energy companies, which it believes will produce subpar rates of returns over the long term based on their capital expenditure requirements, commodity-oriented markets and the pressure on fossil fuel emissions.
+The Fund is underweight consumer discretionary, where there are fewer sustainable business models and continues to avoid utilities, which are viewed as a highly-regulated, lower-return businesses.

 Significant impacts on performance